RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

 Your 3scale Admin Portal provides access to a number of configuration features.

-1. Open a browser window and navigate to:
+1. Click on the `3scale Admin Dashboard` from the Red Hat Solution Explorer.
+The URL should look like

     ```bash
     https://userX-admin.dil.opentry.me/p/login
     ```

-    *Remember to replace the `X` variable in the URL with your assigned user number.*
+    *Remember the `X` variable in the URL with your assigned user number.*

 1. Accept the self-signed certificate if you haven't.